vaishnavi-chowdary/AI-TicTacToe/README.md

 ## Contribution 🤝

-This project was created by @vaishnavi-chowdary and @Kajaganesh.
+This project was created by [Vaishnavi Kommi](https://github.com/vaishnavi-chowdary) and [Ganesh Kaja](https://github.com/Kajaganesh).
 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ---
 Copyright © 2024 Vaishnavi Chowdary Kommi